JoakimJohnsson/terrificThemedTinderApp/README.md

 ## Frontend

+I will not create a separate frontend project for this.
+The React app will use TypeScript and is located in `src/main/frontend`.

 I will use FontAwesome Pro icons.
 And try out the Bulma css framework.
 I will also use Google fonts.